 The saying, “It’s a man’s world” is a sad reality.

-less than and not as worthy due to a chromosome
+and not worthy due to a missing chromosome,

 - Women are Biologically Inferior to Men

-Proponents of male headship say because he was created first, God intended for Adam to rule over Eve.
+Proponents of male headship say because Adam was created first, he is superior and God intended for him to rule over Eve.
 If we followed this idea through to its natural conclusion, we might imagine monkeys have headship over all humans because they were created first.
 Let’s not make the Bible says things it doesn’t say.

-Did God create Eve to be some bimbo brain to carry Adam’s water bucket?
+Did God design Eve to be some bimbo brain to carry Adam’s water bucket?
 I think NOT.
 Consider the wise women of the Bible who saved many lives.
 There is Abigail whose husband was foolish.
 Deborah who was a judge and leader.
-Esther who took the risk of sacrificing her life for her people.
+Esther who took the risk of sacrificing her life to save her people.

-The New Testament is full of examples of women and Jesus–some supporting Him with their own money and the woman at the well who carried the gospel to her entire town.
-It’s obvious God gave women with an equal mind, and I believe He intends for us to use it.
+The New Testament is full of stories about women and Jesus–some supported Him with their own money, while Mary sat at his feet and a Samaritan woman carried the gospel to her entire town.
+It’s obvious Jesus treated women (and all people) with equality.
+Surely he intends for us to follow his example.

 - Women Need to Submit to Men for Their Own Good